aferrero2707/PhotoFlow/README.md

 3. If all goes well, you can now open an image file with PhotoFlow:

         $ ./src/photoflow image_file_name

+   There are some test images available:

+        $ ./src/photoflow ../testimages/Lab_curves.pfi
+   or

+        $ ./src/photoflow ../testimages/orton.pfi

 # Current status

 PhotoFlow is in a early development stage.
-The present code provides a proof-of-concept of the planned functionalities: it opens an image file and applies a brightness-contrast adjustment whose strength is controlled by a vertical linear gradient (no effect at the bottom and maximum at the top), followed by two "invert" operations.
+The present version allows to open an image file and apply basic editing filters via non-destructive adjustment layers.
 The individual layers can be activated and de-activated using the radio buttons on the right of the image.

-The program will hopefully evolve to a fully-functional preliminary version rather soon.
+Moreover, the layers structure can be saved to disk and re-opened again via the command line.

 # Roadmap and development plans

-- Add possibility to restrict the processing to a sngle channel

-- Support colorpsace conversions based on ICC profiles

-- Support for loading RAW images

-- Add support for group layers

-- File loading/saving

-- Convert image to sRGB and 8bits before display

-- Clone layers

-- Curves adjustment
+The following list shows what features are currently planned or being implemented, in a kind of priority order:

 - Support for layer maps in the gui

-- Image pyramids
+- Implement colorpsace conversions based on ICC profiles (partly implemented already)

-- Drawing layers
+- Allow re-ordering of existing layers via drag&drop

-- Additional blending modes
+- Complete the list of supported blending modes

-- Update configuration dialogs each time the chain is rebuilt
+- Image pyramids and image zooming

+- Loading and processing of RAW images (demosaicing, white balance, exposure adjustment, etc.)

+- Pencil tool for simple hand drawing